 If you visit the UW-River Falls campus, you will see numerous white bandanas tied to student backpacks as a sign of support for those suffering from depression and anxiety.
-Dan's Bandana Project began in the spring of 2014 as an outreach campaign that also commemorates the life of Daniel Gerbec, a college student whose quiet suffering caused him to take his own life in September of 2012.
+Dan's Bandana Project began in spring 2014 as an outreach campaign that also commemorates the life of Daniel Gerbec, a college student whose quiet suffering caused him to take his own life in September 2012.
 His mother, Betsy Gerbec, senior biology lecturer at UW-River Falls, said there was little warning.
 Dan tried to seek help, but it came too late.

 The project started as a way for Betsy to do something concrete to prevent suicide on campus.
 The bandanas make students, staff, and faculty visible resources for those suffering.
 They serve as emblems to help students feel supported and find advocates for their well being.